Hey, Amasty blog readers!

 E.g.: Module “Magento_Email” declares a dependency on module “Magento_Cms”.
 So, in the module.xml file of the “Magento_Email” module the module “Magento_Cms” will be given in the <sequence> list.
 Thus, “Magento_Cms” files are loaded before “Magento_Email” files.
 Besides, you need to declare a dependency on module “Magento_Cms” in the composer.json file of the “Magento_Email” module:

-All dependencies are specified in the composer.json file of each module:
+All Magento 2 dependencies are formed by admin in the composer.json file of each module:

 Types of module dependency